ZhiZe-ZG/zhize-zg.github.io/docs/_posts/FileFormatResearch/2024-04-06-introduction.md

 ### Unix-like System Shell Script

+A type of shell script mainly used on Unix systems.
+Overall the syntax is archaic and strange.
+Sometimes adding an extra space before or after an operator can cause errors.

+* 🆓📖 `.sh` [Bourne Shell](/fileformatresearch/2024/04/19/sh-format): Universal system management script for Unix.
+* 🆓📖 `.bashrc` [Bash Config](/fileformatresearch/2024/04/19/bash-config): Script for setting up Bash.

 ### TrueType Compatible System Font

 These are mainly used for systems that don't have good support for `.otf`.
 Such systems should be gradually reduced in the future.
 At that time, TrueType-flavored fonts will also use the `.otf` suffix.